betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 1. Open-source the code

-   If the project's source code is not already open source, a key way to ensure it remains available to the community is to release it under a widely adopted open-source license.
+   If the project's source code is not already open source, a key way to ensure the computer science know-how remains available to the community is to release it under a widely adopted open-source license.
    The institution(s) that sponsored its development may have specific processes to follow to release the software as open-source.
    For example, Livermore Labs' Information Management (IM) office defines [a set of processes](https://computing.llnl.gov/sites/default/files/COMP_Poster_OSS.pdf) to follow for open-source releases.
    By making a project's software open source, it becomse possible to host the software in world-readable, public places (e.g. GitHub or GitLab) where the community can find it and learn from it.